FahadAbdulQayyum/uv/readme.md

 ## Options to follow (For Knowledge Purpose)
 - You can create an env inside a project for separating each environment for standard practicing and avoiding redundant usage of same packages by using.
-- For checking the list of env, use `uv env` command.
+- For checking the list of env, use `uv venv` command.